Brick Court Chambers

 • Civil liberties and human rights M

-Jennifer is described in the directories as a “star of her generation” and a “leading light” in civil liberties and human rights (see Legal 500, 2021), building on her experience in a range of human rights and development organisations prior to joining the Bar.
-She is particularly adept at handling “complex human rights-related disputes” (C&P 2023) and the directories recognise her experience in both the domestic and international courts (see C&P 2024).
+Jennifer has been recognised by some time as a “star of her generation” and a “leading light” in civil liberties and human rights (see Legal 500, 2021), building on her experience in a range of human rights and development organisations prior to joining the Bar.
+She is particularly adept at handling “complex human rights-related disputes” (C&P 2024) and the directories recognise her experience in both the domestic and international courts (see C&P 2024).
+She was awarded Public Law and Human Rights Junior of the Year in 2024.

 She has been involved in litigation covering an array of human rights violations; from systemic discrimination and violence against women, to the limits of the right to privacy; from the use of indiscriminate weaponry to commercial property rights claims.
 She regularly appears in the higher courts in the UK as well as the ECtHR, CJEU and UN treaty bodies.

 Jennifer also acts for a wide range of clients.
-She undertakes extensive pro bono work, (including for NGOs and campaigning organisations as well as individuals), for which she has been nominated for numerous prizes, winning the Young Pro Bono Barrister of the Year award in 2019 and again (jointly) in 2020.
-She has been appointed to the Equality and Human Rights’ Commission’s B Panel and the Attorney General’s B Panel and is noted in the directories as being “sought after by both government bodies and private companies” (C&P, 2023).
+She undertakes extensive pro bono work, (including for NGOs and campaigning organisations as well as individuals), for which she has been nominated for numerous prizes, winning the Young Pro Bono Barrister of the Year award in 2019, again (jointly) in 2020, and the Junior Pro Bono Barrister of the Year in 2024.
+She has been appointed to each of the Attorney General and the Equality and Human Rights’ Commission’s A Panel of Counsel and is noted in the directories as being “sought after by both government bodies and private companies” (C&P, 2024).

 Her notable instructions include: